A simple protocol to automate the executing, scaling, and reconfiguration of Cloud-Native Apps: Simple service mesh management protocol - SSMMP

 Note that no fixed port numbers for sockets are a priori assigned to any regular service or any BaaS service.
 The exceptions are API Gateways, where port numbers are fixed and should be well known to users.

 Execution of an instance of a regular service or a backend storage service is done as follows.
-Let us consider $\varA{service-1}$ from Fig. \ref{abstract-graph} as an example. \begin{enumerate} \item Manager sends a request to an agent residing on a node to execute an instance of $\varA{service-1}$.
-The request includes the configuration of the port numbers (assigned by Manager) for all sockets of $\varA{service-1}$.
+Let us consider $service-1$ from Fig. \ref{abstract-graph} as an example. \begin{enumerate} \item Manager sends a request to an agent residing on a node to execute an instance of ${service-1}$.
+It is supposed that the bytecode of ${service-1}$ belongs to the agent's repository.
+The request includes the configuration of the port numbers (assigned by Manager) for all sockets of ${service-1}$.
 In this case, it is one socket $S_2$.
-The configuration of the plugs of $\varA{service-1}$ (i.e. plugs $P_6$ and $P_7$) consists in assigned to each such plug a service name according the the abstract graph of the CNApp.
-In Fig. \ref{abstract-graph}, plug $P_6$ is assigned to $\varA{service-4}$ according to the edge $(\varA{service-1}, (P_6, S_6), \varA{service-4})$.
-Similarly, the plug $P_7$ is assigned to $\varA{service-3}$ according to the edge $(\varA{service-1}, (P_7, S_7), \varA{service-3})$.
-The bytecode of $\varA{service-1}$ belongs to the agent's repository. \item The agent executes an instance of $\varA{service-1}$ for these configurations. \item Agent sends to Manager the confirmation of the successful execution. \item Manager stores in its database DB the following items: the name of the service, identifier of the instance, the network address of the instance, the configuration of port numbers of the sockets, and the configuration of the plugs.
+The configuration of the plugs of ${service-1}$ (i.e. plugs $P_6$ and $P_7$) consists in assigned to each such plug a service name according the the abstract graph of the CNApp.
+In Fig. \ref{abstract-graph}, plug $P_6$ is assigned to ${service-4}$ according to the edge $({service-1}, (P_6, S_6), {service-4})$.
+Similarly, the plug $P_7$ is assigned to ${service-3}$ according to the edge \\ $({service-1}, (P_7, S_7), {service-3})$. \item The agent executes an instance of ${service-1}$ for these configurations. \item Agent sends to Manager the confirmation of the successful execution. \item Manager stores in its database DB the following items: the name of the service, identifier of the instance, the network address of the instance, the configuration of port numbers of the sockets, and the configuration of the plugs.
 This is crucial for establishing new communication sessions that this instance will participate in. \end{enumerate}